 If you’re a big fan of your Kindle and cheap books, you probably already know all about BookBub.

 Just in case you’re in the dark on this excellent creation, BookBub is a daily newsletter with discounted e-books.
 Subscribers join the newsletter and choose which genres they like to read.
-Then every day subscribers receive an email with a list of free or discounted e-books — one per chosen genre.
+Then everyday subscribers receive an email with a list of free or discounted e-books — one per chosen genre.
 The books can be purchased via whichever digital platform the book is listed on — Amazon Kindle is a given, though if the book is available via Nook, Apple Books, or any of the other popular e-book marketplaces, those will be listed as well.
 Readers just click the button in the newsletter and get directed to the marketplace of choice to finish their purchase.
 Most books will be free or discounted to under $4.99.

 Sounds too good to be true, right?
 I’ve been a subscriber for a few years and have discovered a ton of new authors via BookBub — my favorite genres are fantasy and biography/memoir, but I also love cozy mysteries and historical fiction so subscribe to those genres too.

 As impressive as BookBub is for readers, it can be even more beneficial for authors who advertise via the newsletter!
-The primary advertising option open to publishers and self-published authors is the Daily BookBub Featured Deal.
+The primary advertising option open to publishers and self-published authors are the Daily BookBub Featured Deal.

 how BookBub featured deals work